Doom-Prophet/ECE-391-21SP/README.md

 ·mp3 is a huge project, which implements a linux OS, containing 5 parts and requires teamwork.
 No extra functionality included.<br/>
 ·Thanks to my teammates' hardwork.
 I'm responsible for parts of keyboard IO and scheduling.<br/>
 ·Note that there's still some bugs in mp2.<br/>
-·Now only Zips are available, direct data, texts and codes will be uploaded soon